bernatgel/karyoploteR/README.md

-# karyoploteR - An R package to plot data along the genome
+# karyoploteR - An R/Biocondutor package to plot arbitrary data along the genome

 ## Description